gemseo/gemseo/doc_src/source/mdo/mda.rst

 To illustrate the typical procedure, we take a dummy 16 disciplines problem.

 #.
 First the coupling graph is generated.
 #.
-Then, a minimal process is computed, with eventually sub MDAs.
+Then, a minimal process is computed, with eventually inner-MDAs.
    A set of coupling problems is generated, which are passed to algorithms.
 #.
 Finally, many zero search solvers algorithms are available in |g| (14), via the :term:`SciPy` package, or directly
    coded in |g| (Gauss-Seidel and Jacobi for instance).
 They can be compared on the specific problem,